 I don't think you can.

-Well, I think look, I think first of all, you can ask a fair number of questions.
+Well, I think, look, I think, first of all, you can ask a fair number of questions.

 You can look at their background.

-I think we're we will have no choice.
+I think we will have no choice.

-Let me ask this is a political question now.
+Let me ask, this is a political question now.

-Cutter, about five million.
+Qatar, about $5 million.

-Now there was a report by the Office of the UN High Commission for Human Rights, and it was called Discrimination and Violence Against Individuals Based on Sexual Orientation or Gender.
+Now, there was a report by the Office of the UN High Commission for Human Rights, and it was called Discrimination and Violence Against Individuals Based on Sexual Orientation or Gender.

-And what they found is that, for example, Saudi Arabia, if you look at their background, um they have an Cutter, for example, is in a league of its own when a you know they are one of ten nations that allowed the execution of gay people.
+And what they found is that, for example, Saudi Arabia, if you look at their background, they have an Qatar, for example, is in a league of its own.

 But Hillary took the money.